 The Idaho Freemason Foundation welcomes participation as directors, ambassadors and volunteers to further its work.
 The current board is heavily represented by Masons from southwestern Idaho, and members from other regions are invited to participate.
 Meetings are teleconferenced, so distance is no object.
 If you are interested, contact us for an application.

-The Idaho Freemason Foundation raises funds by three principle means.
 Donations from the brethren or friends of the Fraternity are fully tax deductible.
 These donations may consist of cash, stocks, bonds or anything else of value.

 The Foundation is a worthy recipient of a bequest.
 To support the Foundation in your will, consult your accountant or tax advisor for advice.
 The Chairman or Secretary may be able to answer any questions they may have.
 Larger foundations often subsidize other worthy causes.
 The Foundation actively seeks grants from these foundations for its activities.